 How can I save money on the rental?

 We welcome our customers to roll up their sleeves and join the fun.
-If you want to participate in the set up (removing toxic plants, clearing a path for electric fencing, helping us set the fencing up) and if you want to help cut down on the trips we need to make out to the property by checking the fence and giving the goats water and supplemental feed twice daily, that will significantly save on set up.
+If you want to participate in the set up (removing toxic plants, clearing a path for electric fencing, helping us set the fencing up), that will significantly save on set up.
 Also, please keep in mind that spring and summer are our busy months, so consider reaching out in the off-season for savings.